Updated: May 23, 2022

 -Minors, 17 years of age or under, who are hand harvesters, paid on a piece rate basis in traditionally piece-rated occupations, employed on the same farm as their parent, and paid the same piece rate as those over 17.

 Additionally, Maryland excludes employees engaged in canning, freezing, packing, or first processing of perishable or seasonal fresh fruits, vegetables or horticultural commodities, poultry, or seafood from the State minimum wage requirements.
 Unless these types of employees are excluded for another reason, they would still need to be paid minimum wage under Federal law.
 Additionally, if the employee is under 20 years of age, the State of Maryland permits an employer to pay the employee, for the first six months, a wage equal to 85% of the State minimum wage.
-As for overtime compensation, agricultural employers shall pay employee overtime pay for all hours over 60 hours a week.
+As for overtime compensation, agricultural employers shall pay non-exempt farm employees overtime pay for all hours over 60 hours a week.

 Room and Board as Compensation